 Types of anxiety and how to recognise it

-• Generalized anxiety – Children that worry continuously about a wide range of things.
+- Generalized anxiety – Children who worry continuously about a wide range of things.
 They can often show signs of perfectionism or have performance-related anxiety.

 Here are some tips for recognizing anxiety in kids at school